Google Ads Keyword Match Types Explained (With Examples)

 ✔ More relevant traffic

-✔ Good balance between reach and control
+✔ Adequate balance between reach and control.

 ✔ Higher conversion rate

-Disadvantages of Phrase Match
+Possible Disadvantages of Phrase Match.

 Less reach than broad